-You have taken the big decision to buy your first boat, but, as someone with little to no experience in this field, you’re not sure where to start when it comes to buying a boat.
-Not to worry… the Val Wyatt Marine team has produced this essential guide that explains the important steps you need to consider when it comes to owning a boat for the first time.
+You’ve taken the decision to buy your first boat, but, as someone with little to no experience in this area, you might not be sure where to start.
+Not to worry, the Val Wyatt Marine team has produced this essential guide that explains the important steps you need to consider when it comes to first time boat ownership.

 The fun is even greater when the boat in question is your own.
-Boat ownership is a dream purchase for so many people, and it is not surprising.
-Going out on a boat, you leave all work and life stresses on the riverbank or shore.
+Boat ownership is a dream purchase for so many people, and it is not surprising given that when going out on a boat you leave all work and life stresses on the riverbank or the shore.

 Decisions, decisions…